jax-ml/jax-ai-stack/docs/digits_diffusion_model.md

 ## Training Components

-In this section, we will define the training components for our model, including:
+In this section, you will define the training components for our model, including:
 - A Loss function (`loss_fn()`) with [SNR weighting](https://en.wikipedia.org/wiki/Signal-to-noise_ratio) and gradient penalty
 - The training step (`train_step()`) with [gradient clipping](https://arxiv.org/pdf/1905.11881)

-Next, we define our model configuration and the training loop implementation.
+Next, you will define your model configuration and the training loop implementation.

 ```{code-cell}
 :id: rq9Ic8WYCCJI